This post may contain affiliate links. Read the full disclosure here.

 Paris wakes up late.

 For being a major city, not to mention the capital of France, I expected stores to open earlier.
 Unlike NYC, Paris goes to sleep every night and tends to sleep in, especially on the weekends.
 Most stores, even during the week, don’t open until 9 or 10AM.
-Things are completely closed on Sunday or may only open in the morning.
+Things are completely closed on Sunday or may only open in the morning, so you can’t leave all your errands until Sunday like you can do in the United States.
 Many businesses, like banks, close down for an hour or two during lunch.
 I learned the hard way to check business hours in advance in order to avoid disappointments!

 If you plan on going out at night and using public transportation, you need to keep an eye on the time.
 The metro actually stops running, with the last train leaving at 1:15 in the morning.
 The system doesn’t start back up again until 5:30AM.
 There is a night bus, but I haven’t taken that since my college days.
 It tends to attract a certain crowd.